 Lymphadenectomy usually is an extensive operation in which

-lymph nodes in different parts of the pelvis are removed.
-This is necessary
+lymph nodes are removed.
+This is needed

 because cancer can spread through the lymph system to other areas of the